-International variation in device use: Projects have been completed for AAA devices and carotid devices.
+International variation in device use: Projects have been completed for abdominal aortic aneurysms (AAA) devices and carotid devices.
 There are plans to also study new technologies and approaches, including an analysis of outcome variation of carotid endarterectomy based on carotid patch type and outcomes of peripheral intervention with the use of drug-eluting/coated devices (i.e. balloons and stents).

 Volume outcomes study: The first phase of the current project evaluating volume-outcome relationship in AAA procedures has been completed.
 The second phase is specifically focused on the volume threshold for mortality after intact open AAA repair.
 Other ongoing projects include the analysis of the variation in outcome by country for intact AAA repair.

 Ruptured abdominal aortic aneurysms (rAAA) study: A prospective study utilizing the registry network to evaluate EVAR device for ruptured abdominal aortic aneurysms (rAAA) is being planned.
 This study will enroll rAAA patients from participating registries undergoing EVAR comparing the short-term performance based on mortality to that of patients undergoing open treatment.